Let me guess.

 Next, check your traffic sources.
 This is a big one.
 Go to Google Analytics and look at how much traffic is coming in and find out where that traffic is coming from.
 If anything looks fishy, or really off, you might have your competitor or some random person sending bots over to your website and they’re clicking the ads and Google’s detecting that.

 In that case, you’re going to have to work with somebody to get that fixed.
 Luckily, I didn’t have that problem.
-I looked in Google analytics and it wasn't what was happening to me.

 If none of the above, what is the easiest way out?

 For me, it was none of the above, I couldn’t find an answer.
 My invalid clicks skyrocketed, nobody could tell me what was going on, and I had nowhere to turn.